truefoundry/truefoundry-docs/deploy-on-own-cloud/installation.md

 ### Install Truefoundry helm chart

 Create a values file (tfy.yaml) as shown below.
 Fill up the values as provided by Truefoundry team and what is relevant for your cluster.

-TODO: Fix the values file below
+You can see the details values file [here](You can see the complete values file [here](https://github.com/truefoundry/charts/blob/main/charts/tfy-workload/values.yaml)

 ```
 global:
+  # The below are installation secrets that will be provided as is.
+  # These are customised for your account.
+Please use the provided values as
+  # is.
-  imagePullCredentials: '<to_be_provided_by_truefoundry>'
+  imagePullCredentials: "<to_be_provided_by_truefoundry>"
-  authTenantId: '<to_be_provided_by_truefoundry>'
+  authTenantId: "<to_be_provided_by_truefoundry>"

-  mlfoundry_enabled: true / false (If you want experiment tracking / ml metadata store)
-  servicefoundry_enabled: true / false (If you want model deployment)

-  # Configure the below with the url you wish to set up the control plane
-  # on.
-You will need to configure the DNS to point to this cluster's
-  # loadbalancer
-  controlPlaneHost: example.organization.com

 ##########################
 # Settings specific to dashboard app
 truefoundry-frontend-app:
   enabled: true
   replicaCount: 1
+  # We support both generic ingress controller as well Istio Virtual Service.
+You
-  # You can choose to configure generic ingress or istio virtual service
+  # can configure either of them.
   ingress:
     enabled: false
     annotations: {}
     labels: {}